vanzasetia/random-quote-generator/README.md

 ### Useful Resources
 - [Code Newbie | Absolute vs Relative Path](https://community.codenewbie.org/vanzasetia/relative-vs-absolute-file-paths-4j1n) - It's a great article to clarify the confusion between those methods.
+- [Color Contrast Tester](https://colorable.jxnblk.com/) - Color contrast is important for accessibility.
+I used it when redesigned this app.
 - [Inspiration](https://js-beginners.github.io/random-quotes-project/) - The inspiration is part of the [100+ JavaScript Projects for Beginners.](https://jsbeginners.com/javascript-projects-for-beginners/)
 - [BEM By Examples](https://sparkbox.com/foundry/bem_by_example) - This helped me understand better about BEM.
 If you're still get confused about BEM, then check it out!
 - [Icomoon](https://icomoon.io) - For the quotes icon